mitjafelicijan/mitjafelicijan.com/content/posts/2024-03-14-configuration-and-plugin-hell-and-why-i-dont-use-vim-and-tmux-anymore.md

 The same goes for [Tmux](https://github.com/tmux/tmux).
 I don't use it anymore, but I need a multiplexer.
 I am used to it.
 Old dog, new tricks kind of a thing.
 I've used it for years and years.
 And Zellij is a modern take on [Tmux](https://github.com/tmux/tmux).
 Batteries included and with sane defaults.
-No config file on my system to make it usable.
+No config file or plugins on my system to make it usable.

 This elitism about personal setups is so exhausting.
 You should use your computer the way you want to use it, and I will use my the way I